uetchy/gst/README.md

 /Users/uetchy/Repos/src/github.com/epic-team/epic-project
 ```

-with `cd`, You can jump to the created project:
+With `cd`, you can jump to the created project quickly:

 ```bash
 cd $(gst new epic-project)
 ```

-It's good for having an alias for this workflow:
+It's also good for having a handy alias for this workflow:

 ```bash
 newrepo() {